This post may include affiliate links, please read our disclaimer.

 Aldi Thermal Cooker

 Of the cheaper brands, the Aldi Thermal Cooker has been very popular.
-We asked a Facebook group of families on the road, travelling Australia what they use and the Aldi cooker was raved about.
+We asked a Facebook group of families on the road, traveling Australia what they use and the Aldi cooker was raved about.
 It costs less than $100.

 Aldi Thermal Cooker Instructions